 - Bake for almost 22 minutes or until the muffins (the batter part) look golden brown and the crumbles are lightly brown.

-- Let the muffins cool in the pan for 10 minutes and then gently remove them from the pan and let them cool for at least 25 minutes on a wire rack.
+- Let the muffins cool in the pan for 10 minutes and then gently remove them from the pan with a small spatula or a knife and let them cool for at least 25 minutes on a wire rack.